 You can’t have a party without a cake, so be sure to choose a show stopper.
-A personalised cake makes a lovely surprise and can be made exactly to your preference.
-Christenings are literally a once-in-a-lifetime opportunity, so make sure your cake is exceptional, a centrepiece worth the celebration.
+A personalized cake makes a lovely surprise and can be made exactly to your preference.
+Baptisms are literally a once-in-a-lifetime opportunity, so make sure your cake is exceptional, a centrepiece worth the celebration.
 Sonia, the blogger behind mummyconstant.com, shares our thoughts,

-“My best tip would be to make sure you get a super and personalised cake made.
+“My best tip would be to make sure you get a super and personalized cake made.
 It is a special memory.”

 Don’t let a dress code cause you stress.

 If you’re planning the Baptism party to follow straight on from the christening, there probably won’t be an opportunity for yourself and your guests to change into something more casual.
 Baptism wear tends to be smart and follow standard church attire, so don’t worry if you end up attending the party in your Sunday best.
 At least you’ll look great for the photographs.
 If you do have time to change between the ceremony and the party, perhaps choose something a bit more comfortable that you can still feel well dressed in.